 Nowadays, the yukata is worn on various occasions.
 It is still used as a Japanese dress of interiors because it is nice and simple to wear.
-It is an ideal casual wear when you stay at home because the cut is loose.
-The short yukata is also be used as a Japanese night dress.
+It is ideal casual wear when you stay at home because the cut is loose.
+The short yukata is also used as a Japanese night dress.
 But it is also a dress put on outside and especially during matsuri festivals.
 This lightweight kimono is ideal for a romantic outing without adhering to all the etiquette of wearing the classic kimono!"

 How to wear a women's yukata?